 According to Neil Patel, the co-founder of crazy, value is of great essence when it comes to SaaS upsells.
 He believes that if the users compare the upsell value with their current subscription or purchase level; they are pretty likely to understand why they need to opt for it.

 It’s not just the numbers that make SaaS stood out; dexterity and cost-effectiveness development for companies also make it an insanely reliable solution for numerous businesses and industries.
 To top it off, simplicity, user accessibility, widespread connectivity, and security have made SaaS popular among companies.
 As a result, the software distribution model has helped business streamlined their operation smoothly, resulting in maximum efficacy across the board and significant growth in demand for the SaaS.
 Don’t believe me?
 Check out the market forecasts:

-Though the SaaS growth rate has begun to slow down, looking at the compound annual growth rate (CAGR) projections of over five years; one can say that it is still going strong as the software distribution model is expected to grow by 12%.
-Other services, such as Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) will also grow at a faster pace; but the SaaS market is achieving higher revenue than both IaaS and PaaS combined.
+Though the SaaS rate of growth has begun to decline, catching sight of compound annual growth rate (CAGR) forecasts for a five-year period, one can say that it is still going strong as the software distribution model is projected to grow by 12 percent.
+Furthermore, services like Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) will also grow faster.
+Still, the SaaS industry is seeing more earnings than what PaaS and IaaS post together.

 SaaS success can also be measured in terms of the companies that have made it really big.
 Here are the ten largest SaaS companies as per a January 2020 report:

 A widespread misunderstanding is counting Oracle and Microsoft among SaaS businesses.
 That’s because a major chunk of their earnings comes from selling on-premise software.
 So, while these are huge tech companies, calling them, SaaS is mislabeling.